atomjump/sms_accept/README.md

 AtomJump Loop Server > 0.6.0

-Twilio or some other SMS receiving service.
+Twilio or some other SMS receiving service with a phone number to receive.

 ## Installation